Jeff-Smith31/Todo_App/README.md

 - nginx.conf: Two server blocks for HTTP 80 with server_name www.api.<DomainName> (backend) and www.<DomainName> (frontend).
 HTTPS blocks can be added once certs are present in /etc/letsencrypt.

 TLS considerations
-- By default, traffic uses HTTP on port 80.
-To enable HTTPS on the same instance, obtain certs via Certbot (using the provided volumes) and add HTTPS server blocks to nginx.conf referencing /etc/letsencrypt paths.
+- HTTPS is terminated at the AWS Application Load Balancer using an ACM certificate provisioned by deploy/cfn/stack.yaml.
+The instance serves HTTP only; no Certbot is required.

 Deploying and updating
+- Update deploy/constants.yaml with your values (DomainName, HostedZoneId, VpcId, PublicSubnetIds, etc.).
-- Deploy/update the EC2 stack with .github/workflows/backend-deploy.yml (or via AWS Console/CLI) to provision/update the instance and DNS records.
+- Deploy/update the stack with .github/workflows/deploy.yml (or via AWS Console/CLI) to provision/update ACM, ALB, EC2, and DNS records.
-- Redeploy code: the backend-deploy workflow includes an SSM step that git pulls the repo on the instance and restarts the Docker stack (edge Nginx, frontend, backend).
+- Redeploy code: re-run the deploy workflow; the instance will git pull and restart the Docker stack as needed.

 Operations
 - Health checks: